xz90/cs225-final-project/team_contract.md

 ## Team Contract (baoyul2-sxxiao2-zikuiw2-xz90)

 ### Communication
-1. **Team Meetings** Our team will meet once a week every Friday (TBD) using Zoom.
+1. **Team Meetings** Our team will meet once a week every Friday 7-9 p.m. using Zoom.
 Each meeting may last approximately 2 hours to discuss the project progress, problems and improvement.
 Each member will rotate being the designated note-taker, starting with baoyul2, then sxxiao2, zikuiw2, and xz90.
 The note will be stored in Google Words.
 And we will also record our meeting and store the videos in a shared document.

 2. **Assistance** Each team member could contact each other using email, WeChat.
 Outside of emergencies or other special circumstances, we commit to respond within 24 hours.